joshhighet/bebop/README.md

 ---

-bebop is an automated suite of checks to aid those investigating internet infrastructure
+inspired by the now defunct [onionscan](https://github.com/s-rah/onionscan), bebop is a collection of checks that attempt to reveal and uncloak hidden services

 this is aimed to help expedite mundane checks when investigating onion services and locations fronted by cdn's